-Advent first.
-Christmas second.
+Advent First.
+Christmas Second.

-Good Catholic, Great Advent is a 22-day devotional series that begins on the first Sunday of Advent.
+Great Advent is a 22-day devotional series that begins on the first Sunday of Advent.
 It provides daily articles, videos, and reflections that can be completed in about 15 minutes a day.
 It fills in the gaps between the Sundays of Advent and gives you a road to Christmas that makes room for Jesus.

-Genevieve Cunningham, a native of Pennsylvania, was raised in a large Catholic family of nine children.
+Genevieve Netherton, a native of Pennsylvania, was raised in a large Catholic family of nine children.
 She studied at the Franciscan University of Steubenville and received spiritual formation from the Poor Clare Nuns of Perpetual Adoration in Hanceville, Alabama.
 She is an editor, writer, and marketer for Good Catholic; a content writer for The Catholic Company; a blog contributor for Catholic Company Magazine; and a freelance manuscript editor for fiction, non-fiction, and collections of poetry.
 Her writing has been published by DKA Magazine, Humane Pursuits, and the acclaimed Catholic quarterly Dappled Things.
 She currently lives in California with her career-Navy husband.